 If you consider that there has been a breach of the Australian Privacy Principles, you are entitled to complain to MPG (see the Contacting Us section for more information).

-We will investigate the complaint and attempt to resolve it within 20 business days after the complaint was received.
+We will investigate the complaint and attempt to resolve it within 30 days after the complaint was received.
 Where it is anticipated that this timeframe is not achievable, we will contact you to provide an estimate of how long it will take to investigate and respond to the complaint.

 If you consider that we have not adequately dealt with a complaint, you may complain to the Office of the Australian Information Commissioner at: